mksaraf/kubernetes-lab-tutorial/content/stateful.md

       storageClassName: default
 ```

 We notice the presence of an init container in the pod template in addition to the main Consul container.
-Both the containers, the init and the main container mount, as shared volume, the same Consul configuration file (in the form of a ConfigMap we just created early) .
-The role of the init container is to update the consul configuration file according to the namespace where that pod is running.
+Both the containers, the init and the main container mount the same Consul configuration file in the form of the ConfigMap.

+The role of the init container is to copy the configuration file from the ConfigMap (read only) to a shared volume (read write) and then update the file according to the namespace where that pod is running.
 This is accomplished by accessing the pod metadata by the API server running in the Kubernetes Control Plane.
-This step is required because the discoverability of each Consul instance is tied to the namespace where the instance is running, i.e. Consul instances running in different namespaces are named differently.
+This step is required because the discoverability of each Consul instance depends on the namespace where the instance is running, i.e. Consul instances running in different namespaces are named differently.

 Create the headless service